aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 In summary, you can start with simple, cosmetic customizations to the default.html template, and gradually introduce a more complex structure to the genattrib.py output to meet varying business requirements.

-## <a name="Run genattrib.py to Generate a Product Attribution Notice Package">Run genattrib.py to Generate a Product Attribution Notice Package</a>
+## <a name="Rungenattrib.pytoGenerateaProductAttributionNoticePackage">Run genattrib.py to Generate a Product Attribution Notice Package</a>

 When your Product BOM (your filtered software inventory) is ready, you can save it as a .csv file, and use it as input to run genattrib.py to generate your product attribution notice package.
 Note that genattrib.py will use the "about_file" column in your software inventory to get all the fields that it needs from your previously generated AboutCode files.
 The official genattrib.py parameters are defined here: